-I am an Assistant Professor at the Department of Statistics at the University of Warwick since December 2019.
-Prior to this I was a University Research Assistant at the Institute for Stochastics, JKU Linz, Austria.
-Before, I was Postdoc at the Department of Mathematical Sciences, University of Copenhagen, where I obtained my PhD in Probability Theory and Statistics under the supervision of Professor Susanne Ditlevsen in 2013.
+I am an Associate Professor at the Department of Statistics at the University of Warwick since December 2022 (and Assistant professor before, December 2019 - November 2022).
+I am also WIHEA FellowLink opens in a new window (Warwick International Higher Education Academy), 2023-2026.
+Before moving to Warwick, I was a University Research Assistant at the Institute for Stochastics, JKU Linz, Austria (2014-2019) and Postdoc at the Department of Mathematical Sciences, University of Copenhagen, where I obtained my PhD in Probability Theory and Statistics under the supervision of Professor Susanne Ditlevsen in 2013.

 - Statistical inference for (fully/partially observed) stochastic processes.

 - Interface between stochastic numerics and (computational) statistics.

 - Stochastic modelling in neuroscience.

 - Hitting times (also known as first passage times).